Saturday, May 28, 2011

 I submit to that!

-I think Peter used Sarah as an illustration as christian wife material not because she was the annoyingly perfect housewife from Proverbs 31 but because he was the noisy, argumentative, sarcastic, sinning and fearful wife of a faithful man was also was far from perfect.
-He chose her because she was imperfect.
+I think Peter used Sarah as an illustration as christian wife material not because she was the annoyingly perfect housewife from Proverbs 31 but because she was the noisy, argumentative, sarcastic, sinning and fearful wife of a faithful man was also was far from perfect.
+He chose her because she was imperfect and in need of grace.

 That gives me hope.

-I love how God redeemed these women and gave them the honour of being the mother and great greatmother descendants of Jesus Christ.
+I love how God redeemed these women and gave them the honour of being the mother and maternal descendants of Jesus Christ.

 The submission thing.
 Some women hate the very word.
 When I put submission + Jesus = I see love.